data-zoo-gang/DZG_website/README.md

 ### for website maintainers

+For changes related to references: do not alter the BibTeX file directly, but perform changes in the shared Zotero library DZG and overwrite a new file `publications.bib`.

+For pictures, make sure before committing that they are saved with a resolution of 270px wide (GIMP can be used for resizing: Image -> Scale Image...) and an extension `.jpg` or `.png`.

 To update the website, do the changes locally, save, and then run the following in R:

 ```r